 I was born in a ‘third world country‘, the Philippines, and with the ‘power’ that my passport holds — which is low — I am no stranger to the fact that I can’t just travel on a whim.

 A passport is said to be very powerful when it can let you go to a lot of countries visa-free under low costs (on visa fees), high validity (can stay in a foreign country for long), and minimal effort (not a lot of time needed to acquire a visa).
-As of 2015, the top 5 most powerful passports are from Sweden, Finland, Germany, UK, and the USA according to GoEuro.
+The top 5 most powerful passports are from Singapore, South Korea, Germany, Japan, and Sweden according to Passport Index.

-With that data in mind, let’s illustrate how powerless my passport is: Swedish people can go visa-free to over 174 countries whereas my Philippines passport can only go to 60 countries.
+With that data in mind, let’s illustrate how powerless my passport is: Singaporeans and South Koreans can go visa-free to over 163 countries whereas my Philippines passport can only go to 60 countries.
 There are other passports who have it worse than I do, but certainly, I can’t just go to American or European countries at just about any time without going through rigorous + costly visa applications and strict immigration officers first.

 So naturally, you can’t blame us, the third world or second world passport holders, for making it such a big deal whenever we get a visa (because rejections are common tales among all of us) and whenever our travel plans do push through (because a lot of things can go wrong).
 Oh, you bet that I celebrated a LOT when I first got my Schengen Visa!